Technigo/project-happy-thoughts-api/README.md

 ### `POST /thoughts`

-This endpoint created a new thought and expects a JSON body with the thought `message`, like this: `{ "message": "Express is great!" }`.
+This endpoint creates a new thought and expects a JSON body with the thought `message`, like this: `{ "message": "The weather todays is great, yay 😎" }`.

 ### `POST /thoughts/:thoughtId/like`